ec-europa/platform-dev/UPGRADING.md

 #### apachesolr_search

 If you need to use the module apachesolr_search, you can :
-- Add the module 'apachesolr_search' as a dependency to your code
+- Add the module 'apachesolr_search' as a dependency to your code.
+ *Please make sure the dependency is added before any dependency that includes a call to multisite_drupal_toolbox_config_solr_bundle*

 If you do not need to use that module, you can:
 - Add a hook_update in your code, where you disable it